Undergraduate Neuroscience Certificate

 You will receive confirmation after you complete the online form.
 Once you have received confirmation, you can check your progress toward the certificate by running a degree audit at this link: https://registrar.missouri.edu/degrees-audits/degree-programs-catalogs.

-Please direct questions to Ms. Jill Edwards and Dr. Dennis Miller in Psychological Sciences.
+Please direct questions to Dr. Dennis Miller in Psychological Sciences.

 For questions about the undergraduate certificates, contact the Director of Undergraduate Studies, Dr. Dennis Miller (firstname.lastname@example.org).